tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 >>> data.head()
 ```

+___

+### Selecting Data In Data Frame

-A method with option axis = 1 will act along columns, while axis = 0 acts along rows.
-The argument inplace = True means that the columns are removed directly and irrevocably from the data.
+A method with option `axis = 1` will act along columns, while `axis = 0` acts along rows.
+The argument `inplace = True` means that the columns are removed directly and irrevocably from the data.
-There are several ways of accessing data in a DataF rame: by column label, row index number, or specific x,y locations:
+There are several ways of accessing data in a Data Frame: by column label, row index number, or specific x,y locations:

 ```python
 # select data by column label